 - Similarly, if you (or the entity through which your business is run) own an insurance policy taken out for the purpose of repaying a debt.
 The premiums paid by you (or the entity) will not be tax-deductible.

 - If you take out the Life or TPD insurance through a super fund.
 The benefit could come from upfront tax concessions.
 This is generally not available when insuring outside super. (see Wealth Protection Strategy 5).
 However, restrictions do apply to who can be nominated as a beneficiary.
 Taxation liabilities may apply to certain eligible persons when a death benefit (including insurance proceeds) is paid.
 Especially, in the form of a lump sum, pension or a combination of both from a super fund.

 Protecting Your Assets cont

 - Insurance cover purchased through a super fund is owned by the fund trustee.
 As a result, this is who is responsible for paying benefits subject to relevant legislation and fund rules. (see ‘Restrictions on non-death benefits’ in the Glossary).
 When insuring in super you should be clear on the powers and obligations of the relevant trustee when paying benefits.

 - It may be more cost-effective over the longer term if you pay level premiums, rather than stepped premiums that increase each year with age (see Wealth Protection Strategy 6).

 - Insurance can also be used to protect your business revenue.
 Therefore, if you (or another key person) die, become disabled or suffer a critical illness you are covered. (see Wealth Protection Strategy 7).

 - Finally, if you’re in business with other people, you should consider establishing a Buy Sell agreement funded by insurance (see Wealth Protection Strategy 1).

-If you need more information or help to implement this strategy in protecting your assets for your wealth protection, contact us today.
+If you need more information or help to implement this strategy in protecting your assets or any other strategies for your wealth protection, contact us today.

 — Living Today, Creating Your Tomorrow —